ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 * SEX (men more likely to want feedback relative to women)
 * ETHNICITY (People from White other backgrounds more likely to want feedback compared wo White British)
 * MARSTAT (People who are neither married nor in a civil partnership are less likely to want feedback relative to married/civil partnered people)
-* QUALTYPE (Those without educational and vocational qualifications or without any degree less likely to want feedback)
+* QUALTYPE (Those without educational and vocational qualifications or without any degree less likely to want feedback) '*'
-* EDUCATION (Those with less than degree level less likely to want feedback than those with degree level)
+* EDUCATION (Those with less than degree level less likely to want feedback than those with degree level) '*'
 * DEGREE (Those without a degree and less likely to want feedback than those with a degree)
-* WorkingStatus_PrePandemic (those who were retired  pre pandemic less likely to want feedback)
+* WorkingStatus_PrePandemic (those who were retired  pre pandemic less likely to want feedback) '*'
-* WorkingStatus_PrePandemic_Binary (those who were unemployed less likely to want feedback relative to employed or on mt leave)
+* WorkingStatus_PrePandemic_Binary (those who were unemployed less likely to want feedback relative to employed or on mt leave) '*'
 * WorkingStatus (those who are retired less likely to want feedback)
 * WorkingStatus_Binary (those who are not working or on mat leave less likely to want feedback)

 #### Receive genetic feedback ancestry binary

 * Black_filter (Black respondents less likely to want ancestry relative to all other ethnicity)
 * Asian_filter (Asian respondents less likely to want ancestry relative to all other ethnicity)
 * MDQuintile (higher quintile more likely to want ancestry; higher is less deprived)
 * SEX (men more likely to want ancestry relative to women)
-* ETHNICITY_LFS (People from White other backgrounds more likely to want ancestry compared to many other ethnicities)
+* ETHNICITY_LFS (People from White other backgrounds more likely to want ancestry compared to many other ethnicities) '*'
 * MARSTAT (People who are neither married nor in a civil partnership are less likely to want ancestry relative to married/civil partnered people)
 * RELIGIOSITY (people who are practicing religios are more likely than not religious to want ancestry)
 * RELIGION (people of the Muslim faith are less likely than those with no religion to want ancestry) ***note*** a lot of missing data here.Will likely include as a sensitivity model, but wont include in main as will result in too many dropped cases.
-* QUALTYPE (Those without educational and vocational qualifications or less likely to want ancestry)
+* QUALTYPE (Those without educational and vocational qualifications or less likely to want ancestry) '*'
-* EDUCATION (Those with less than degree level less likely to want ancestry than those with degree level)
+* EDUCATION (Those with less than degree level less likely to want ancestry than those with degree level) '*'
 * DEGREE (Those without a degree and less likely to want ancestry than those with a degree)
-* WorkingStatus_PrePandemic (those who were looking after family or home or doing something else less likely to want ancestry)
+* WorkingStatus_PrePandemic (those who were looking after family or home or doing something else less likely to want ancestry) '*'
-* WorkingStatus_PrePandemic_Binary (those who were unemployed less likely to want ancestry relative to employed or on mt leave)
+* WorkingStatus_PrePandemic_Binary (those who were unemployed less likely to want ancestry relative to employed or on mt leave) '*'
-* WorkingStatus (those who are looking after family or home less likely to want ancestry)
+* WorkingStatus (those who are looking after family or home less likely to want ancestry) '*'
 * WorkingStatus_Binary (those who are not working or on mat leave less likely to want ancestry)

-#### Yes v No v Unasure multi-level outcomes
+### identify selected  Yes v No v Unsure multi-level outcomes
 #### Taking part in our future health: Yes, No, Unsure

 * MDQuintile (The higher the quintile the less likely to be unsure about taking part relative to not.
 Higher indicates less deprived)